Discrete automorphism groups of convex cones of finite type: Introduction

 \section{Introduction}

 This story begins with the seemingly innocuous Theorem \ref{thm:bdlypol}, which might have a place in the theory of linear programming.
-It is easily stated, even in an introduction: if $V$ is a finite dimensional real vector space, $L\subset V$ a lattice and $C$ is an open nondegenerate convex cone in $V$, then the convex hull of $C\cap L$ is locally polyhedral in the sense that its intersection with any bounded polyhedron is a polyhedron.
+It is easily stated, even in an introduction: if $V$ is a finite dimensional real vector space, $L\subset V$ a lattice and $C$ an open nondegenerate convex cone in $V$, then the convex hull of $C\cap L$ is locally polyhedral in the sense that its intersection with any bounded polyhedron is a polyhedron.
 This is our basic tool for our investigation of the linear automorphism groups $\G$ of $C$ which preserve $L$ and possess a natural finiteness property.
-The latter has a number of equivalent formulations, one of which is that there exists a finite subset of $L$ in the closure of $C$ such the cone it spans has a $\G$-orbit that contains $C$.
-This turns out to be self-dual property: the same is then true for the contragradient action of $\G$ on $V^*$ relative to the duals of $C$ and $L$.
+That property has a number of equivalent formulations, one of which is that there exists a convex cone spanned by a finite subset of $L\cap \bar C$ whose $\G$-orbit contains $C$.
+This turns out to be of a self-dual nature in the sense that the same is then true for the contragradient action of $\G$ on $V^*$ relative to the duals of $C$ and $L$.
 Since the invariant lattice $L$ is secondary to the resulting $\QQ$-structure $V(\QQ)$ on $V$, we call $(V(\QQ),C,\G)$ a \emph{polyhedral triple}.

 Examples of polyhedral triples abound and provide sufficient justification for investigating this situation in its own right, even if the motivation lies elsewhere (more on this at the end of this introduction).
-First of all we have the case when $C$ is a self-dual homogeneous cone and $\G$ is an arithmetic subgroup of the automorphism group of $C$ (the most classical instances of which are perhaps the Lobatchevski cones and the cone of positive definite quadratic forms in a fixed number of variables).
+First of all there is the case when $C$ is a self-dual homogeneous cone and $\G$ is an arithmetic subgroup of the automorphism group of $C$ (the most classical instances of which are perhaps the Lobatchevski cones and the cone of positive definite quadratic forms in a fixed number of variables).
+This is the case studied in detail by Avner Ash in \cite{amrt} and indeed, much of the present paper generalizes his work to our setting.

 Another class of examples constitute the cones attached to irreducible Coxeter groups that are neither finite nor of affine type (these are indeed nondegenerate convex).
 Related to this class of are the hyperbolic reflection groups studied by Vinberg and Nikulin.
-A number of examples occur in algebraic geometry by taking for $V$ the Neron-Severi space of a projective manifold, for $C$ its ample cone and for $\G$ the image of the representation of automorphism group of the manifold.
+A number of examples occur in algebraic geometry by taking for $V$ the N\'eron-Severi space of a projective manifold, for $C$ its ample cone (or dually, the cone spanned be the homology classes of curves) and for $\G$ the image of the representation of automorphism group of the manifold.

-We find that many properties of arithmetic groups acting on self-dual homogeneous cones subsist in the much more general setting of our polyhedral triples.